Topological generation of special linear groups: Preliminary results

-\begin{lemma} Let $C_1,...,C_e$ be non-central conjugacy classes of $G=SL_n(k)$, where $k$ is an uncountable algebraically closed field, and $n\geq 4$.
-Assume there is a tuple $\omega\in\Omega$ topologically generating a group that acts irreducibly and primitively on the natural module, and which contains strongly regular elements of infinite order.
-Then there is a tuple $\omega\in\Omega$ topologically generating $G$. \end{lemma} \begin{proof} Let $\omega\in\Omega$ be a tuple topologically generating a group $H$ with the above listed properties, and let $t\in H$ be a strongly regular element of infinite order.
-Since the non-trivial eigenvalues of $t$ on $V\otimes V^*$ are distinct, it follows that $Lie(G)$ is $H$-invariant, and in particular that $Lie(H)$ is generated by root subspaces of $Lie(G)$.
-Furthermore, since $t$ has infinite order, $Lie(H)$ is non-trivial.
-In other words, $Lie(H)= T_0\oplus N_{\alpha_1}...\oplus N_{\alpha_j}$ where the $\alpha_i$ are roots of $G$, $T_0\subset T$ is a torus of $G$ (where $T$ is a maximal torus of $G$), and the $N_{\alpha_i}$ are one-dimensional root subspaces of $Lie(G)$.
-If $Lie(H)=Lie(G)$ we are done, so assume $Lie(H)\subsetneq Lie(G)$.
-Then there is a one dimensional root subspace $N_\alpha\subseteq Lie(G)$ such that $N_{\alpha}\not\subseteq Lie(H)$.
-In particular, we have However this implies $H$ is contained in a maximal rank subgroup of $G$.
-From Section 6 of \cite{lubeck} and Table 18.2 of \cite{malle}, we see there are no proper maximal rank irreducible primitive subgroups of $G$ for $n\geq 4$. \end{proof}
+\begin{proposition} Let $C_1,\ldots,C_e$ be noncentral conjugacy classes of $G=SL_n(k)$, where $k$ is an uncountable algebraically closed field, and $n\geq 3$.
+Assume \begin{itemize} \item[$(i)$] there is a tuple $\omega\in\Omega$ that acts irreducibly and primitively on the natural module $V$, and \item[$(ii)$] there is a tuple $\omega\in\Omega$ that is strongly regular of infinite order. \end{itemize} Then there is a tuple $\omega\in\Omega$ topologically generating $G$. \end{proposition} \begin{proof} Assume that conditions $(i)$ and $(ii)$ both hold.
+Then by Lemmas 2.5 and 2.11, a non-empty open subset of tuples $\Omega_0\subset\Omega$ share property $(i)$.
+As being strongly regular of infinite order is a generic property, a generic subset of tuples in $\Omega$ will satisfy condition $(ii)$.
+In particular, some $\omega\in\Omega$ satisfies both conditions.
+Let $H$ be the closure of the subgroup generated by this tuple.
+Note $Lie(H)$ is a sum of eigenspaces for a strongly regular element $x\in H$, and so is a direct sum $T_0\oplus N_{\alpha_1}\oplus\ldots\oplus N_{\alpha_j}$ of some collection of nontrivial weight spaces for $T$.
+Furthermore, $ T_0\subseteq T$, where $T = C_G(x)$.